Budget 2026 public service cuts

 Medium severity

-The Government's Chief Digital Officer will oversee migration of HR, payroll, case management and other systems to the cloud, with AI deployment embedded across all public entities.
+The Chief Digital Officer will oversee cloud migration and AI deployment across public entities.

 Note: When pressed on how he personally uses AI, Public Service Minister Paul Goldsmith said: "well…ugh…ummm" before Willis intervened with "I bet your teenagers are."
 Willis admitted her own office "hadn't been using a huge amount of AI" but has now asked staff to "educate me about this".